telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

 ### Set DataSource to Array

-Creating a new DataSource to bind a widget is not a must as you are able to set the DataSource to an array, as demonstrated in the example below.
+Creating a new DataSource to bind a widget is not a must because you are able to set the DataSource to an array, as demonstrated in the example below.

 ###### Example